| Vintage LuggageWE

 original purpose: hatboxes have survived because well, people

+kept their hats in them.
 Hat Case: Most men's hat cases were for the tall hat:

 the top hat, the stovepipe etc. Some cases accommodated more